 Where can I find it?
 Hidden away behind Cutting Room Square at 62 Jersey St, M4 6AD.

 What’s on offer?
-Caribbean grub, chicken and seafood – with filling takeaway meals including chicken and prawns with mac and cheese, lobster tail and more.
+Jamaican grub, chicken, jackfruit, patties, fried fish and seafood – with filling takeaway meals including chicken and prawns with mac and cheese balls, splits, brown chicken stew, curried goat and rice and peas.

 What’s on offer?
 Tasty street food such as jerk chicken and curry chicken, an incredible outdoor space, with homemade punch, juice, and hearty sides to enjoy.

 Where can I find it?
-South Manchester at 170 Manchester Road, M16 0DZ.
+Chorlton at 170 Manchester Road, M16 0DZ.